csc-training/summerschool/parallel-io/hdf5-self-study/README.md

 - The source data buffer, ie. what data to write.

 The memspace and file space arguments in particular may appear somewhat abstract.
-In essence, memory space specifies shape of the source data in memory, and file space specifies where in the file dataset the data should be written to.
+In essence, memory space specifies the shape of the source data in memory, and file space specifies where in the file dataset the data should be written to.
-Both arguments are handles to dataspace objects (remember that a dataspace really describes a multidimensional grid).
+Both arguments are handles to dataspace objects (remember that a dataspace essentially describes a multidimensional grid).
-HDF5 has the special keyword `H5S_ALL`, which when passed as *both* the memspace and file space arguments means that the entire dataspace of the dataset will be written to.
-This is often the desired behavior if we have previously created the dataset to exactly match dimensions of our source array.
+HDF5 has a special keyword `H5S_ALL`, which when passed as *both* the memspace and file space arguments means that the entire dataspace of the dataset will be written to.
+This is often the desired behavior if we have created the dataset to exactly match dimensions of our source array.
 We will later have examples of using the memspace and file space arguments for more complicated writes.

 Here is a minimal code snippet using the C-API to write a 2D dataset.
-Note that this does NOT support parallel I/O (yet).
+Note that this example does NOT support parallel I/O.
 ```c
 // Data array that we wish to write.
 In a real program this would be filled with some relevant data
 int myMatrix[4][5];